 Southern Bacterial Wilt

-Southern Bacterial Wilt caused by Ralstonia solanacearum Race 3 Biovar2 was detected in geraniums in Massachusetts in 1999, 2003, and 2004.
-Growers should take precaution when encountering willted, blighted geraniums as R. solanacearum Race 3 Biovar 2 is a federally quarantined pathogen that presents risk to potato and tomato.
+Southern bacterial wilt caused by Ralstonia solanacearum Race 3 Biovar2 was detected in geraniums in Massachusetts in 1999, 2003, and 2004.
+Growers should take precaution when encountering wilted, blighted geraniums as R. solanacearum Race 3 Biovar 2 is a federally quarantined pathogen that presents a serious risk to potato and tomato crops.

-Both races of R. solanacearum produce symptoms that are very similar to those caused by the Xanthomonas pelargonii.
+Both races 1 and 3 of R. solanacearum produce symptoms that are very similar to those caused by Xanthomonas pelargonii.
 The main difference is that Ralstonia will cause wilting along with leaf yellowing and necrosis, whereas Xanthomonas can cause tiny, round leaf spots as well as wilt.
 Xanthomonas is only able to affect plants in the Geraniaceae family (including Pelargoniums and hardy geraniums).
-Ralstonia infects some ornamentals and vegetables within the solanaceous family.
+Ralstonia infects some ornamentals and vegetables within the Solanaceae family.
 Ralstonia is spread primarily within diseased cuttings, and can be transmitted from root system to root system by water movement such as recirculating subirrigation systems.
-Another method of transmission is through vegetative propagation.
-Ralstonia is soil-borne and is not expected to spread by overhead irrigation, unless there were puddling around pot bases.
+Another method of transmission is through vegetative propagation of infected mother plants.
+Ralstonia is soil-borne and is not expected to be spread by overhead irrigation unless there was puddling around pot bases.

 Symptoms of southern bacterial wilt are difficult to detect during winter months, but as temperatures rise in the spring, they become more obvious.
 Growers can speed symptom development by raising the daytime temperature.
-For example at 81°F day temp. and 68°F nights it takes 13 days for symptoms to develop while at 75°F days and 64°F nights it takes 23 days for symptoms to develop.
+For example, at 81°F days and 68°F nights it takes 13 days for symptoms to develop, while at 75°F days and 64°F nights it takes 23 days.